chrismedrela/docs-guide/docs/unclassified.md

 - if you do not have any editors, ask OReilly for help and releasing your documentation as a book
 - show, don't tell
-- reduce friction especially at the beginning
 - think holistically about documentation
 - "readme driven development" -- write readme before everything else

 other (unclassified unclassified)
 ---------------------------------

-- your users are your collabolators
-- [dist] presentation vs conversation
 - Minimum Viable Documentation ASAP; use template
-- lack of normalization
-  - templates
 - different types of documentation: tutorial vs guide vs reference http://jacobian.org/writing/what-to-write/